czetsuya/commons-kafka-outbox-events-client/README.md

-# Czetsuya Tech | Commons Kafka Outbox Event
+# Czetsuya Tech | Commons/Unified Kafka Outbox Event Client

 A demonstration of how to use the Commons Kafka Outbox Event library in ensuring message delivery.